pele1410/cct-tools/README.md

 These are my config files.
 There are many like them, but these are mine

 # New Computer Setup

+## config-files

+Clone the config-files (this) repository.
+Symlink all of the files in home/

 ## Install repositories